OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ## Available Commands

--   **Renumber selected lists or at cursor position**: This command renumbers the list that the cursor is within, regardless of where the cursor is placed.
+-   **Renumber lists: In selection or at cursor**: Renumbers the list that the cursor is within.
 If multiple lists are highlighted, renumbers both of them separately.

--   **Renumber all numbered lists in note**: Renumbers every numbered list in your active note.
+-   **Renumber lists: Entire note**: Renumbers every numbered list in your note.
+-   **Reorder checkboxes: In selection or at cursor**: Reorders checked/unchecked items within the checklist at your cursor position.
+If multiple checklists are selected, reorders all of them.
+-   **Reorder checkboxes: Entire note**: Reorders all checked/unchecked items in every checklist throughout your note.

 ## Performance